-Only a couple of New Jersey community colleges offer homemaker home health care aide and nurse aide training courses.
+Only a couple of New Jersey community colleges offer home health care aide and nurse aide training courses.
 These include Camden County College and Mercer County Community.
 Students that successfully complete a training program that meets the standards set forth by the State of New Jersey are eligible to seek certification after passing the required examination.

 Camden County College